 Emily Perez-Delgado is the Chairwoman of Oxnard College Athletic Alumni Association.
 Emily currently coaches the girls’ soccer team at Channel Islands High School and is an assistant coach for the cross-country team.
-She received a Bachelor of Science degree in Kinesiology from CSUN, and is currently working on a Master in Science degree in Physical Education with an emphasis in Sport Management at Azusa Pacific University.
+She received a Bachelor of Science degree in Kinesiology from CSUN and her Master's in Science degree in Physical Education with an emphasis in Sport Management at Azusa Pacific University.
 Emily is a former Condor student-athlete who played for the Oxnard College women’s soccer team from 2012-2014.
 As the founder of the OCAAA, Emily strives to be an effective leader to the Association’s Board of Directors; to ensure the organization provides OC student-athletes a lifetime connection to their alma mater and opportunities for networking relationship enhancement

 Jonas Crawford is the Vice Chair of the Oxnard College Athletic Alumni Association.
 He has been the Athletic Director at Oxnard College since 2009.
 Jonas played golf for Cuesta College, where he earned the Western State Conference Player of the Year in 1991-92.
 He went on to earn a BS in Business Administration from San Diego State University, and a MS in Physical Education from Azusa Pacific University.
 As a member of the OCAAA Board, he hopes to build a proactive and passionate community of athletic alumni that will enhance the student-athlete experience at Oxnard College.